TharuSenevirathne/Thread/README.md

 🧰 How to Create Threads <br>
 Threads can be created in two main ways:
 - By extending the Thread class
-- By implementing the Runnable interface
+- By implementing the Runnable interface <br>
 Both methods allow you to define a set of instructions that the thread will execute when started.

 🔄 Thread Lifecycle <br>